Bernard Hebda: Priesthood

-Hebda worked in Rome at the Pontifical Council for Legislative Texts beginning on September 10, 1996.
-On February 16, 2000, he was named a monsignor by the Vatican.
+In 1996, Hebda went to Rome to work at the Pontifical Council for Legislative Texts.
+In, 2000, he was named a monsignor by the Vatican.
 From 2003, he served as under-secretary of the Pontifical Council.

-In Rome, Hebda was also an adjunct spiritual director at the Pontifical North American College and confessor to the Missionaries of Charity.
-He lived at the Villa Stritch, a residence for American priests working for the Holy See.
-On October 16, 2009, following the announcement of his appointment as a bishop, the community at the Pontifical North American College presented him with a pectoral cross and crosier.
+In Rome, Hebda also served as an adjunct spiritual director at the North American College and confessor to the Missionaries of Charity.
+He lived at the Villa Stritch, a residence for American priests working for the Vatican.
+In 2009, following the announcement of Hebda's appointment as a bishop, the college community presented him with a pectoral cross and crosier.

 Bishop of Gaylord

-On October 7, 2009, Pope Benedict XVI named Hebda the fourth bishop of the Diocese of Gaylord.
+On October 7, 2009, Pope Benedict XVI named Hebda the fourth bishop of Gaylord.
 Hebda was consecrated and installed on December 1, 2009, at Saint Mary, Our Lady of Mount Carmel Cathedral in Gaylord, Michigan.
 In November 2013, Hebda was elected to chair the Committee on Canonical Affairs and Church Governance of the United States Conference of Catholic Bishops (USCCB).

 Coadjutor Archbishop of Newark

-Hebda was appointed as coadjutor archbishop of the Archdiocese of Newark on September 24, 2013.
+Hebda was appointed as coadjutor archbishop of Newark on September 24, 2013.
 Archbishop John Myers had asked for the appointment of a coadjutor to assist him as he approached retirement age.
 Hebda chose a dormitory at Seton Hall University in South Orange, New Jersey, as his residence.
 He defended Myers against complaints he had spent an extravagant amount on living quarters for his retirement, noting that Myers had lived in shared quarters at the cathedral rectory in Newark for thirteen years.